In the Media

 Brian T. Kench, Dean of the Pompea College of Business at the University of New 51, is an expert in behavioral and experimental economics and the economics of organization.
 He is a consultant in the areas of unemployment, economic damages and economic impact analysis, and he is frequently asked for his commentary.

-As a higher education leader, Kench has spent the past 20 years helping universities excel by focusing on the talent acquisition, cost efficiencies, and development needs of students, faculty and organizations.
-Working closely with faculty and staff he has led increases in enrollments, rankings, retention, student placement and satisfaction, faculty recruiting, alumni engagement, corporate partnering, fundraising, new curriculum design, and the development and launch of online degree programs.
+As a higher education leader, Kench has spent the past 25 years helping universities excel by focusing on talent acquisition, cost efficiencies, and development needs of students, faculty and organizations.
+Working closely with faculty and staff he has led increases in enrollment, rankings, retention, diversity and inclusion, student placement and satisfaction, faculty recruiting, alumni engagement, corporate partnering, fundraising, new curriculum design, and the development and launch of online degree programs.

-He has served as a visiting professor of economics at the University of New Hampshire, an adjunct faculty of economics at Bentley University, and an instructor of economics at the University of Connecticut.
+He has served as a visiting professor of economics at the University of New Hampshire, an adjunct professor of economics at Bentley University, and an instructor of economics at the University of Connecticut.

 He received his B.A. in economics from Framingham State University and his M.A. and Ph.D. in economics from the University of Connecticut.